The Best Banks for Millionaires

 - Free Services: Although you can afford to pay $35 for a wire transfer, it’s nice to get things for free.
 With a sizable account balance, you should automatically enjoy no monthly fees, free cashier’s checks, free stop payment requests, a safety deposit box, and more.
 ATM rebates are more or less standard for HNW customers.

 - Higher Payment Limits: Standard bank rules may be inconvenient for millionaire customers, who often need to move large sums.
 But private banking arrangements typically allow for much larger debit card purchases, higher ATM withdrawal limits, and generous ACH transfers.

 - Cash Management Accounts: Some firms that traditionally served brokerage needs now want your banking business.
 Cash management accounts, with competitive interest rates and ATM rebates, are ideal for millionaires who prefer to manage their finances themselves.
 Plus, cash management accounts can spread funds among multiple banks to provide more than $250,000 of FDIC insurance in a single account.
-For example, the Fidelity Cash Management account uses bank partnerships to place up to $1,250,000 in FDIC-insured accounts (but read about the details to ensure that you’re protected).
+For example, the Fidelity Cash Management account uses bank partnerships to place up to $1,250,000 in FDIC-insured accounts.

 For better or worse, banks go out of their way to make you feel important.
 They use prestigious-sounding names, but “private banking” comes in various tiers and means different things.
 Determine what you value before selecting a bank.
-You may get invitations to sports events, galas and auctions, and all of the free lunches you can stand.
-But the most important thing is to get your needs met.
+You may get invitations to sporting events, galas, and auctions—and all of the free lunches you can stand—but the most important thing is to get your priorities met.

 Banks don’t just want your checking account.
-They’d prefer to deepen the relationship with financial and estate planning, and they’d love to finance any business needs, so expect a few sales pitches.
+They’d prefer to deepen the relationship with financial and estate planning, and they’d love to lend to you for any business needs, so expect a few sales pitches.